8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220401/content.md

 I debated buying the extended market index fund per the [buying a dip](/finances/budgeting/#spending-cash-reserves) protocol for spending cash reserves, however, I decided to hold until after speaking with the accountant about my taxes.

+## Taxes

+The accountant was wonderful and easily managed getting through my documents.

+I qualify for a refund.

+This means, once I receive the refund, I’ll perform the distribution as described in [my budgeting protocols](/finances/budgeting/#transferring-from-the-tax-account).
+So, cash reserves will go down soon, especially if the market stays down.
+With that said, over the course of this year the cash on hand will be high as I am planning to backload the Roth [.Individual Retirement Account](IRA) for the 2022 tax year.

 ## Odd place

 The longer, and more in-depth, I go with [van life](/van-life/) the more impatient I find myself growing.
 I’ve never been particularly ambitious when it comes to my career.
 Things changed a bit when I found myself homeless and in a crazy amount of student loan debt.